 Interested in mentoring with Launch Alaska?
-Email: firstname.lastname@example.org
+Email us at firstname.lastname@example.org.

 Eric is an entrepreneur and angel investor, who in 1983 founded Arctic Wire and Rope, Alaska's oldest and largest supplier of wire rope and rigging used in heavy lifts.
 He invests in early stage clean technology and third world social enterprises.
 He is a gurantor and board member of MCE Social Capital.
 He is focused on leveraging market solutions to address poverty and global warming.

 Rick is an entrepreneur and angel investor with over 40 years experience in marketing communications, public relations and brand building.
 For the last 25 years Rick served as Chairman of The Nerland Agency (now Spawn Ideas Inc) and successfully transitioned his company to an employee owned organization.
 He serves on the 49th State Angel Fund as Vice Chairman and as an advisor to the Alaska Accelerator Fund, a local venture capital group.

 Carol Howarth is a manager with the 49th Fund.
 Born and raised in Anchorage, she returned to Alaska in 1999 after having worked in Europe and the Lower 48 on global strategy, business development and general management with large and start-up companies.
 Deepest experience: manufacturing and tech.

 John Collins is the Founder and Chief Catalyst at 10xCat, a real estate investing and business development consulting firm for start-ups, entrepreneurs, and impact projects.
 He is also a Cost Segregation Specialist at Segregation Holding, LLC, a member of Peter Diamandis’s Abundance 360 Digital executive mastermind, and a Syndication Mentoring Club member (a national real estate investing club aggregating private capital for commercial real estate investments, creating real returns for real people).